Krieg (band)

-Krieg (German for "War") is a black metal band originally from Somers Point, New Jersey, United States.
+Krieg (German for "War") is an American black metal band from Somers Point, New Jersey, founded by Neill Jameson.

-Biography
+History

 The band formed in 1995, initially as Imperial, changing name to Krieg in 1997 to avoid confusion with other bands named Imperial.
 Krieg released their début album Rise of the Imperial Hordes in 1998 and also recorded a second studio album called Sono Lo Scherno, which was not released at the time.
 Some of the tracks were used on the split with Kult ov Azazel and the compilation The Black Plague.

 In 2001, Krieg played with Godless North and Inquisition on the North American Black Metal Invasion tour through Germany, where they were supported by the German band Secrets of the Moon.
 At Krieg's show at Die Festung in Bitterfeld on December 8, 2001, Imperial dedicated his set to Kanwulf of Nargaroth, who was beaten up by NSBM band Absurd's vocalist Ronald Wolf Möbus for threatening to kill the latter's son (who was about one year old at the time).
 The show was recorded and released on the live EP Kill Yourself or Someone You Love.

 In 2003, Krieg released splits with Antaeus and Satanic Warmaster, who, according to Imperial, "fit into my holy trinity of current black metal bands" together with American band Black Witchery, as well as a split with Goat Semen, Necroplasma and Nazxul, and one with Open Grave.
 The band also released the album The Black House, backed up by a tour with Demoncy and Abazagorath.

 In 2004, Krieg announced a final album called The Harmony Virus.
 Imperial explained he would disband Krieg "[b]ecause, for now, I have almost reached the goals I have set out for myself.
 Perhaps KRIEG could return after I have pursued my next projects to their fullest.
 We shall see."
 He also announced a split single with the Canadian band Lust.
 In 2005, Blue Miasma was released as Krieg's final album.
 The album was recorded at Winterblut Studio (Germany), Studio One (USA), and Orchard Studio (USA) in 2005, and released via No Colours Records and Darkland Records.

 In 2006 Krieg, with Noctuary as tour mates and backing band, toured the West Coast of the US, with added dates in Mexico.
 The band split up in 2006, and reformed once again in 2008 and played shows in L.A. and San Francisco.
 They have recently released a split and are working on a full-length.

 In 2014 Krieg was to release its second record on Candlelight Records titled "Transient".